sensorbee/docs/source/tutorial/machine_learning.rst

 To setting up the system, ``go get`` the tutorial package first::

     $ go get github.com/sensorbee/tutorial/ml
-    $

-The package contains configuration files that are necessary for the tutorial under the ``config`` directory.
+The package contains configuration files in the ``config`` subdirectory that are necessary for the tutorial.
 Create a temporary directory and copy those files to the directory (**replace /path/to/ with an appropriate path**)::

     $ mkdir -p /path/to/sbml